thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- [Wikipedia](https://en.wikipedia.org/wiki/Cargo_cult)

-There is this belief that by copying the Open Source world, teams will achieve a higher technological maturity, unseen quality levels and the ultimate team coolness because they use all the features of GitHub.
+Many teams have this belief that by copying the Open Source world, teams will achieve a higher technological maturity, unseen quality levels and the ultimate team coolness because they use all the features of GitHub.